 Uber and Lyft both offer incredibly convenient methods of traveling around Anaheim, so their popularity is not surprising.
 Just a few short years ago, very few of us could have envisaged a world where a cab could be hailed from a cell phone, wherever and whenever you need one.
 The San Francisco-based ridesharing service, Uber, has become the largest taxicab service in the world without owning even a single vehicle.
 How?
 Through enabling any driver with a suitable vehicle and a valid license to become an independent contractor.

 While Uber and Lyft are undeniably convenient and utilizing a lucrative business model, that model is not without its flaws.
 For one, the fact that any driver who passes the screening process can work for Uber or Lyft seems to lend itself to car accidents.
 That said, car accidents in busy areas like Anaheim are not unusual, whether or not ridesharing services are in operation.

-If you are involved in Anaheim accident involving an Uber or Lyft vehicle, or are a passenger in one of these vehicles when it the accident occurs, an attorney from Compass Law Group, PC could help you to navigate the complexities of the California legal system.
-As early adopters of technological advancements, an Anaheim Uber/Lyft accident attorney makes a valuable addition to your team while seeking compensation.
+If you are involved in Anaheim accident involving an Uber or Lyft vehicle or are a passenger in one of these vehicles when it the accident occurs, an attorney from Compass Law Group, PC could help you to navigate the complexities of the California legal system.
+As early adopters of technological advancements, an Uber accident attorney makes a valuable addition to your team while seeking compensation.

 The good news is that, no matter how your Anaheim Uber or Lyft accident occurred, the passenger is never at fault.
-If you are an Uber or Lyft driver who was involved in an accident, whether with or without passengers on board, our Anaheim attorneys could also help you.
+If you are an Uber or Lyft driver who was involved in an accident, whether with or without passengers on board, our Lyft accident attorneys could also help you.

 You have probably heard the rumors flying about Uber and Lyft being incredibly unsafe options, with no way of knowing you are safe with your driver, each contractor undergoes a detailed check at least one per year.